kubernetes/enhancements/keps/sig-auth/541-external-credential-providers/README.md

 2. mTLS

 Provider response is cached in-memory by the client and reused in future requests (no caching is done across different executions of the client).
+Note that the executable is free to perform any actions internally (i.e. it may cache credentials on disk / external hardware, communicate with arbitrary external APIs, perform arbitrary computations, etc).

 Client is configured with a binary path, optional arguments and environment variables to pass to it.